 |Roads, Landmarks, Labels||Use the sliders to select the level of background details to display in the map background.|

-Sets the number and size of bubbles displayed on the map.
+Sets the maximum number of bubbles or filled areas appearing on the map.

-- If you use the Bubble color dimension option, the colors are managed in the dimension value color map.
+- If you use the Dimension section's Color option, the colors are managed in the dimension value color map.

-- If you use the Bubble color metric option, you can create a color scale by picking maximum, middle, and minimum color values.
+- If you use the Metric sections's Color option, you can create a color scale by picking maximum, middle, minimum, and dataless color values.

 Show or hide the interactive map view controls.